adobe/aem-core-wcm-components/testing/it/e2e-selenium/README.md

 # Purpose

-This is the E2E for WCM Launches UI testing, it is mainly based on Selenide, Selenium Jupiter, and Sling Testing Client.
+This is the E2E for WCM Core Components UI testing, it is mainly based on Selenide, Selenium Jupiter, and Sling Testing Client.

 PageObjects (Page, Component etc..) are defined in the common library [selenium-it-base](https://github.com/adobe/aem-selenium-it-base)